-Do you ever wonder that what the postal index number of India means?
-Why do we need to write the Postal Index Number (PIN) on the letters or parcels when we send them through a courier firm or the postal department?
+Do you ever wonder what the postal index number of India means?
+Why do we need to write the Postal Index Number (PIN) on the letters or parcels when we send them through a courier company or the postal department?
 Why postal index number (PIN) is important?

 Pin code or postal index number (PIN) of India is a six (6) digit code that India Post uses to sort mail.
 Shriram BhikajiVelankar introduced the PIN code system in India on August 15, 1972.
 Nine (9) PIN regions are there in India.
 Out of 9 regions, the first eight (8) regions are geographic regions and the 9th digit is reserved for the armed forces Postal Service.

-The first digit of PIN refers to one of the zones.
-The second digit of the PIN indicates sub-zone.
-The third digit of PIN indicates the sorting district.
+The first digit of the PIN refers to one of the zones.
+The second digit of the PIN indicates a sub-zone.
+The third digit of the PIN indicates the sorting district.
 The last three digits indicate the individual Post Office.